Several of Kansas City’s holiday events and activities have become annual favorites with area homeschoolers!

 Instead of going to the Land of Snow, Clara gets to travel to Jerusalem on the night of Jesus’ birth.
 The play is set to Tchaikovsky’s music and features international ethnic dances to welcome the Savior.

-For this year, Avila University is hosting the show.
-The university also offers a virtual ticketing opportunity as an alternative to attending in person.
+For this year, Liberty Performing Arts is hosting the show.
+The event also offers a virtual ticketing opportunity as an alternative to attending in person.

 2. The Nutcracker Suite.